herrhelms/beekeeper/README.md

  - run `npm install`
  - run `electron-packager . --platform=darwin --icon=Icon --arch=x64 --out=dist --extend-info=extend-build.plist`
  - look into the `./dist` folder to find your BeeKeeper app

+ * * *

+#### Roadmap
+  - [x] auto-restart app when projects file is saved
+  - [ ] warn for/disallow same project names
+  - [ ] stop/restart timers on system sleep/wake events (e.g. screensaver)
+  - [ ] stop tracking when computer is idle for more then X minutes
+  - [ ] create a help and feedback webpage
+  - [ ] make the running timer/project more obvious
+  - [ ] find a way to show the total time spent on projects
+  - [ ] add hourly rates for each project to calculate income within csv